How to Clean a Showerhead Without Removing It

 Step 4: Scrub and rinse

 Remove the rubber band and bag.
-Using an old toothbrush, scrub away any remaining residue, then rinse with hot water and dry.
+Using an old toothbrush, scrub away any remaining residue; then turn on the showerhead to rinse away the vinegar.

-If you live in an area with particularly hard water, here are a few more tips to help keep your chrome looking shiny and new:
+If you live in an area with particularly hard water, here are a few more tips to keep your showerhead looking shiny and new:

-- To avoid water stains, wipe down faucets after use to remove any water droplets and dry.
-Rubbing faucets with waxed paper can help prevent stains and fingerprints.
+- To avoid water stains, wipe down the showerhead after each use to remove any water droplets.

-- Try removing existing water stains by rubbing half a lemon over the surface, then wipe, rinse and dry.
+- Try removing existing water stains on the showerhead or shower handle by rubbing half a lemon over the surface, then wipe, rinse and dry.